 What may be an even greater help is to join my free Facebook members group.
 It’s very active and has some really smart people who love to answer any questions you may have about Social Security.
 From time to time I’ll even drop in to add my thoughts, too.

-In the meantime, check out these FAQs on the subject if you still have questions:
+Check out these FAQs on the subject if you still have questions:

 Frequently Asked Questions